 Copy/paste or drag and drop a workflow from a local workflow repository to a server repository

-Right-click the workflow and choose Deploy to Server… from the context menu.
+Right-click the workflow and choose Upload to Server or Hub from the context menu.

 In the window that opens, shown in Figure 6, you can choose the server repository.
 You also have the possibility to change the default option of the server in resetting the workflow before uploading.
 To do this check or uncheck the option Reset Workflow(s) before upload.

 Access permissions can be assigned to restrict the access to certain user groups.